ResponsiveImagesCG/newsletters/RICG-newsletter-2014-07-25.md

 ## In your “I”s
 ***♫ the light, the heat ♫***

-Finally, as the RICG begins to look beyond responsive images into other responsive-y things – to element queries, and beyond – we realize that we need a new name.
+Finally, as the RICG begins to look beyond responsive *images* – to element queries, and beyond – we realize that we need a new name.
 Or at least a new “I.” We’ve set up a suggestion box [here](https://docs.google.com/forms/d/1dblfSFkzsdQtdilg_xpbcufHuvSW4r761xWHEm3t8W0/viewform).

 And yes, [“Insaneclownposse” has already been suggested](https://twitter.com/wilto/status/492323152303636480).